Did you know that only 3% of writers go on to finish their book? This is alarming especially when you look at why people write in the first place.

 This is all linked to fear of the unknown and self-doubt.
 These feelings are very common.
 If you never had to step outside your comfort zone, you would be protected.
 If you played it safe all the time and didn’t follow your dreams things would be different.
 Things would be the same.

 I know how you feel because I encountered these challenges before I published.

-It took me time to build up courage to finally let go of my first book.
+It took me time to build up the courage to finally let go of my first book.
 I still remember that moment, nervousness mixed with excitement.
 Even when I finally hit the ‘Publish’ button I was between two minds.

 What if I fell flat on my face?
 What if people hated my book and told me this in no uncertain terms?
-The way I saw it, writing was an extension of myself.
+The way I saw it, the writing was an extension of myself.
 I was putting myself out there.
 I was vulnerable.
 Nowhere to hide (I hadn’t used a pen name!).

 The first time I held a print copy of my book was momentous.
 It was something tangible.
 I had done it!
 Everything I had put into the book, was before me in my hands.

 Every author I have since published has experienced this feeling of achievement, confirmation of self-belief, a deep feeling of self-acknowledgment that ‘I finally did it!’
 This feeling is priceless.